archan937/animate.js/README.md

 - <code>data-am-1</code> - Animate page elements when `Animate.next()` has been invoked (either by animation timing, page controls or programmatically)

 The value of the data attribute is either of the animation classes of [animate.css](https://daneden.github.io/animate.css).

-To initially hide an element on page load, add the CSS class `am-hide` to it.

 Finally, you can adjust the duration of the animation by adding a class in the format of `\d+(\.\d+)?m?s` (e.g. `1s` or `100ms`)